Last updated on December 5, 2023

 - Spindown life counter and MTG card storage box

 - Introduces powerful cards and beloved reprints to the Modern format

 The Lord of the Rings: Tales of Middle-earth™

-WotC also announced their Lord of the Rings-theme set for 2023, which is another straight-to-Modern set.
+WotC also released their Lord of the Rings-theme set in 2023, which is another straight-to-Modern set.
 Wizards has been good at showing they’re dedicated to keeping Modern afloat and they do this by releasing this sort of sets every couple of years.

 There are other similar sets that, while not entirely made up of Modern staples, still have quite a few of them.
 Sets like Double Masters and Ultimate Masters and even the Mystical Archive from Strixhaven offer several reprints that are helpful for building Modern decks.

 Double Masters back in 2020 gave us the first reprints of the Urza lands (Urza's Tower, Urza's Mine, and Urza's Power Plant) that we’d seen since Ninth Edition.
 Keep an eye out whenever WotC publishes big reprint sets like these because there are probably some great Modern-legal reprints lurking about in there.